Recreational use of nitrous oxide: Effects

-It is not known if nitrous oxide causes drug dependency but its use can be habit-forming.
+Adverse effects

 Death can result if it is inhaled in such a way that not enough oxygen is breathed in.
 While the pure gas is not acutely toxic, it inactivates vitamin B12, with continued use causing neurological damage due to peripheral and central demyelination.
 Symptoms are similar to B12 deficiency: anemia due to reduced hemopoiesis, neuropathy, tinnitus, and numbness in extremities.
+Subacute combined degeneration of spinal cord can ensue.

-While vitamin B12 supplementation is unlikely to prevent neurotoxicity, it is recommended as a first-line treatment when combined with abstinence.
-Pregnant women should not use nitrous oxide recreationally, because chronic use is also teratogenic and foetotoxic.
+A two-week course of vitamin B12 injection (not oral supplementation) is recommended as a first-line treatment, combined with abstinence; oral supplementation may be phased-in later.
+Recovery is often protracted and incomplete.

-Inhaling industrial-grade nitrous oxide is also dangerous, as it contains many impurities and is not intended for use on humans.
-Food grade nitrous oxide is also not meant to be inhaled; the bulbs commonly have industrial lubricants from their manufacturing process on and in them.
+Inhaling industrial-grade nitrous oxide is dangerous, as it contains many impurities and is not intended for use on humans.
+"Food grade" nitrous oxide is also not meant to be inhaled, as the bulbs commonly have industrial lubricants from their manufacturing process on and in them.
 When the bulb is punctured, these solvents can aerosolize, introducing unknown particles into the gas.
 These lubricants commonly leave an oily residue on the bulb "cracker" or inside the whipped cream dispenser.

-Nitrous oxide related disabilities
+It is not known if nitrous oxide causes drug dependency but its use can be habit-forming.

+Disabilities

-In 2023, a Portland, Oregon couple became unable to walk due to spinal nerve damage caused by the recreational use of nitrous oxide.
+In 2022, an addicted couple in Portland, Oregon became temporarily unable to walk due to spinal nerve damage due to Vitamin B12 inactivation caused by chronic recreational use of nitrous oxide and still had difficulties walking a year later.

-Nitrous oxide related deaths
+Nitrous-oxide-related deaths

-From 1993 to 2016, only 30 death certificates in England and Wales mentioned nitrous oxide.
-Of those, 6 were in the 17-year period from 1993 through 2009, and 24 were in the 7-year period from 2010 through 2016.
+From 1993 to 2016, 30 death certificates in England and Wales mentioned nitrous oxide.
+Of those, 6 were in the 17 years from 1993 through 2009, and 24 were in the 7 years from 2010 through 2016.
+Furthermore, the Office For National Statistics reported 56 deaths from the substance within the same region between the years of 2001 and 2020.

-In 2018, an Ohio University freshman died of asphyxiation as a result of nitrous oxide ingestion from whipped-cream chargers, allegedly as part of a hazing ritual.
+In 2018 an Ohio University freshman died of asphyxiation as a result of nitrous oxide inhalation from whipped-cream chargers, allegedly as part of a hazing ritual.

-In 2020, a fifteen-year-old Irish boy died after ingesting nitrous oxide, leading to Ireland's Health Service Executive classing it as a dangerous drug.
+In 2020 a fifteen-year-old Irish boy died after inhaling nitrous oxide, leading to Ireland's Health Service Executive classing it as a dangerous drug.